siberianfox/tinygwiki/Test-Jigs.md

 * [TinyGv9j Manual Programming and Test Instructions](https://github.com/synthetos/TinyG/wiki/TinyGv9j-Manual-Programming-and-Test-Instructions)

 #Building Test Jigs
 The rest of this page is a collection of random notes on building test jigs.
-Mostly it's a record of mistakes to be avoided.
+Mostly it's a record of tricks learned the hard way and mistakes to be avoided.

+###Parts and Tools Needed
+* Pogo board (tester board)
+* Pogo pins and receptacles (see below)
+* 1/16" plexiglass + laser cutter for spacer plate
+* 4-40 socket-head screws, 1/4" and 3/8"
+* 4-40 1/4" hex standoffs, 3/4" length, female-female

-### Pogo Board
+###Pogo Board
-* Design a test board (pogo board)
+* Design the pogo board
   * Use the layout of the UUT to line up mounting holes and test points
     * Account for all test points and mounting holes (for alignment)
     * Use same components as UUT to manage BOM (where possible)